 NOTE: If you are unfamiliar with making sausages at home, I wrote a good step-by-step on the technique over at my friend Elise’s site Simply Recipes.
 You can read it here.

 This is a classic French sausage normally made with pork, but I like mixing in wild duck, venison or hare with fatty pork to make these links.
 They are great on the grill or in a cassoulet.
+If you are smoking them, you will want to use the curing salt No. 1, which you can buy online.

 - 3 pounds duck or goose meat (a little skin and fat is OK)